Want to Maximize your Salesforce Investment?

 Also, Sales and Service Clouds share features available in both modules:

 While Service Cloud can be considered an addition to Sales Cloud, it’s important to note that the two are licensed separately.
 But to unify your sales and customer service activities, it is wise to invest in both platforms right from the start.
-And the Sales and Service Cloud bundle can help to compress the total cost of using these two solutions.
+Moreover, instead of choosing between Salesforce Sales Cloud vs Service Cloud, it is possible to enhance your business with a small business Salesforce package, which includes also Marketing Cloud except for Sales Cloud and Service Cloud.

 Note that add-ons to both platforms must be licensed additionally, but you will need them for the ultimate optimization of your CRM-based workflow.
 Let’s talk about each Salesforce license separately.